How does hair transplantation with the ARTAS® Robot Assisted FUE System work?

 Dr. Anderson has developed his method of follicle placement for the past decade, and following the brief healing phase after the procedure, your hair will look and be natural.
 In the donor area on the back and sides of the scalp, patients typically experience very minimal scarring in these areas.
 After healing, the tiny round scars in the donor areas of the scalp are tiny and difficult to find through longer hair.
 Our patients are able to wear their hair any length or style with confidence.

-How are the Follicular Unit Extraction (FUE) hair restoration method results different than the old “Hair Plugs” people used to get?
+How are the Follicular Unit Excision (FUE) hair restoration method results different than the old “Hair Plugs” people used to get?

 How long will the healing time take?